 - Lack of Vasopressin (the hormone that helps the kidneys retain water)

-Ways to tackle bedwetting include:
+Other ways to tackle bedwetting include:

 - Boosting knowledge and confidence